kghose/groho/docs/Readme.md

 [cpp](https://github.com/kghose/groho/tree/non-interactive/src/simulator/filelock.cpp))

 The lock file is called `sim.lock` and is located within the data directory.

+### Making lock file and file watching work well together
+From the python side we use a [file watcher](https://pypi.org/project/watchdog/) to trigger replotting when the plot file changes, and reloading and replotting when the simulation reruns.

+Initially I watched the lock file.
+This was a disaster because it turns out the `py-filelock` library modifies the file when it locks/unlocks it.
+This triggered further watch events, which led to further lock/unlock events ... you get the idea.
+So I ended up watching the `manifest.yml` file, and things work fine.

+_As a side note, the code does some tricks to make the watchdog code watch a particular file, rather than a directory.
+The tricks are a lot simpler than what you will find on the internet.
+They are found in the `chartmaker.py` code in the `EventHandler.dispatch` function_

 ## Why are the data rotated in Python rather than C++?